zhaoyafei/design-kit/bootstrap/docs/getting-started/options.md

 ## Customizing variables

 Bootstrap 4 ships with a `_custom.scss` file for easy variable overrides.
+{% callout warning %}
+#### Renamed Custom File
+We rename `_custom.scss` to `_overrides.scss`, as it only overrides *already existing* variable values.
+This file is included before `_variables.scss`.
+For custom Architizer styles on top of Bootstrap that aren't controlled by variables exclusively, we include a `_custom.scss` file as the last `@import`.
+{% endcallout %}

 Copy and paste relevant lines from `_variables.scss` into the custom file and recompile your Sass to change our default values. **Be sure to remove the `!default` flag from override values.**

 For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following: